wp-plugins/youtube-channel-gallery/readme.txt

 = Widget fields: =
-Description of the different fields of the widget.
+Description of the different fields of the plugin:

 * Title: Widget Title.
 * YouTube user name: the username of the user's Youtube videos you want to show.
+Shortcode attribute: user; value: String.
+(Required).

 Player:

 * Video width: indicates the width of the video player.
-Value: Number.
+Shortcode attribute: videowidth; value: Number.
+(Optional).
-* Aspect ratio: indicates the proportions of the player, widescreen (16:9) or standard (4:3) format.
+* Aspect ratio: indicates the proportions of the player, standard (4:3) or widescreen (16:9) format.
+Shortcode attribute: ratio; values: 4x3 (default) or 16x9.
+(Optional).
 * Theme: display player controls (like a 'play' button or volume control) within a dark or light control bar.
+Shortcode attribute: theme; values: dark (default) or light.
+(Optional).
 * Progress bar color: specifies the color that will be used in the player's video progress bar to highlight the amount of the video that the viewer has already seen.
+Shortcode attribute: color; values: red (default) or white.
+(Optional).
-* Autoplay: Automatically play the initial video when the player loads.
+* Autoplay: automatically play the initial video when the player loads.
+Shortcode attribute: autoplay; values: 0 (default) or 1.
+(Optional).
-* Show related videos: Load related videos once playback of initial video starts and display in "genie menu" when menu button is pressed.
+* Show related videos: this parameter indicates whether the player should show related videos when playback of the initial video ends.
+Shortcode attribute: rel; values: 0 (default) or 1.
+(Optional).
-* Show info (title, uploader): Display information like the video title and rating before the video starts playing.
+* Show info (title, uploader): display information like the video title and rating before the video starts playing.
+Shortcode attribute: showinfo; values: 0 (default) or 1.
+(Optional).

 Thumbnails:

-* Number of videos to show: It must be a number indicating the number of thumbnails to be displayed.
+* Number of videos to show: it must be a number indicating the number of thumbnails to be displayed.
+Shortcode attribute: maxitems; value: Number.
+(Optional).
-* Thumbnail size: indicates the width of the thumbnails.
-The height is automatically generated.
+* Thumbnail width: indicates the width of the thumbnails.
+The height is automatically generated based on the aspect ratio selected.
+Shortcode attribute: thumbwidth; value: Number.
+(Optional).
-* Aspect ratio: indicates the proportions of the thumbnails, widescreen (16:9) or standard (4:3) format.
+* Aspect ratio: indicates the proportions of the thumbnails, standard (4:3) or widescreen (16:9) format.
+Shortcode attribute: thumbratio; values: 4x3 (default) or 16x9.
+(Optional).
-* Thumbnail columns: assign a numeric class to each thumbnail based on the number of columns to apply styles to each column.
+* Thumbnail columns: it allows to control the number of columns in which the thumbnails are distributed.
+Shortcode attribute: thumbcolumns; value: Number.
+(Optional).
+* Show title: it displays the title of the thumbnail with a link to play the video in the player.
+Shortcode attribute: title; values: 0 (default) or 1.
+(Optional).
+* Show description: it shows the description of the thumbnail with the number of specified words.
+Shortcode attribute: description; values: 0 (default) or 1.
+(Optional).
+* Thumbnail alignment: it defines the alignment of the thumbnail respect to its description and title.
+Shortcode attribute: thumbnail_alignment; values: left (default), right, top or bottom.
+(Optional).
+* Description words number: the maximum number of words displayed in the description.
+Shortcode attribute: descriptionwordsnumber; value: Number.
+(Optional).

 Link:

 * Link text: field to customize the text of the link to the gallery on YouTube.
+Shortcode attribute: link_tx; value: String.
+(Optional).
 * Show link to channel: option to display a link to the youtube user channel.
+Shortcode attribute: link; values: 0 (default) or 1.
+(Optional).

 = Shortcode syntax: =
-If you want to use it as Shortcode:

-`[Youtube_Channel_Gallery
-user="MaxonC4D"
-videowidth="500"
-ratio="16x9"
-theme="light"
-color="white"
-autoplay="1"
-rel="1"
-showinfo="1"
-maxitems="9"
-thumbwidth="90"
-thumbratio="16x9"
-thumbcolumns="3"
-]`

-The attributes used in the shortcode are the same as the fields available in the widget, except the title field.

-* user: YouTube user name (required).

-Player:

-* videowidth: Video width.
-Values: Number. (optional).
-* ratio: Aspect ratio.
-Values:  4/3 (default) / 16x9. (optional).
-* theme: Theme.
-Values: dark (default) / light. (optional).
-* color: Progress bar color.
-Values: red (default) / white. (optional).
-* autoplay: Autoplay.
-Values: 0 (default) / 1. (optional).
-* rel: Show related videos.
-Values: 0 (default) / 1. (optional).
-* showinfo: Show info (title, uploader).
-Values: 0 (default) / 1. (optional).

-Thumbnails:

-* maxitems: Number of videos to show.
-Values: Number. (optional).
-* thumbwidth: Thumbnail size.
-Values: Number. (optional).
-* thumbratio: Aspect ratio.
-Values: 4/3 (default) / 16x9. (optional).
-* thumbcolumns: Thumbnail columns.
-Values: Number. (optional).

-Link:

-* link_tx: Link text.
-Values: String. (optional).
-* link: Show link to channel.
-Values: 0 (default) / 1. (optional).
+In the following example are all attributes that can be used with the shortcode and explained above:

+`[Youtube_Channel_Gallery user="MaxonC4D" videowidth="500" ratio="16x9" theme="light" color="white" autoplay="1" rel="1" showinfo="1" maxitems="9" thumbwidth="90" thumbratio="16x9" thumbcolumns="3" title="1" description="1" thumbnail_alignment="left" descriptionwordsnumber="10"]`

 = Languages: =
 * Spanish (es_ES) - [PoseLab](http://poselab.com/)
-* Brazilian Portuguese (pt_BR).
-Thanks to Rodny.

 If you have created your own language pack, or have an update of an existing one, you can [send me](mailto:javierpose@gmail.com) your gettext PO and MO so that I can bundle it into the Youtube Channel Gallery.